ChrisBuckets/DimeMonitors/README.md

 ## Statistics

 * Over 5 million sales saved in a MongoDB database that the program used to find good deals
-* Listed the link to purchase the NFT in less then one second for it's users
+* Provides a link for users to purchase the NFT in less then one second
 * Over 50 users subscribed to the service

 ## Technologies